 where in the world to see dark skies

-You will already have seen the Glory of the Milky Way if you have ever stopped on a clear moonless night on a deserted Dark Desert Highway far from human habitation or slept on the deck of your ocean-going sailing vessel on such a night.
+You will already have seen the Glory of the Milky Way when you have stopped on a clear moonless night on a deserted Dark Desert Highway far from human habitation or slept on the deck of your ocean-going sailing vessel - with a failed electrical generator - on such a night.

 At le Moulin du Chemin the Glory of the Milky Way is easily observable, if you can stay awake and depending on prevailing moon and weather conditions.

 High quality image of the Milky Way taken near the Paranal Observatory in Chile.

 |The image is kindly made available by Bruno Gilli/ESO (http://www.eso.org/public/images/milkyway/) [CC BY 4.0 (http://creativecommons.org/licenses/by/4.0) or CC BY 3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons|